clara-ness/DSFBA_Project/README.md

 2) The [data](data/) folder where all our data is stored.

-3) The [slides + video presentation](Slides + video presentation/) where our slides and the video presentation are stored.
+3) The [Slides&video](Slides&video/) where our slides and the video presentation are stored.

 4) The [report](report/) folder, which contains all the parts of our report each stored in a different markdown files.